hapijs/hapi/API.md

 - `httpMessage` - the HTTP status message (e.g. 'Ok' for status code 200).

 Return value: the current response object.

+#### <a name="response.compressed()" /> `response.compressed(encoding)`

+Sets the HTTP 'content-encoding' header where:

+- `encoding` - the header value string.

+Return value: the current response object.

+Note that setting content encoding via this method does not set a 'vary' HTTP header with 'accept-encoding' value.
+To vary the response, use the `response.header()` method instead.

 #### <a name="response.created()" /> `response.created(uri)`